willzhang05/netconnect/README.md

-# Roommate Connector - Team B-20
+# Roommate Connector - Team B-20 r
 Roommate Connector's matching algorithm helps to find you compatible roommates based on a variety of factors. m

 ## Development ##